 Most of the time, we get angry or bitter because we don’t get our way; Pride kills joy, surrender your rights!

-However, for sinners like us, we often think “we think better” than others!
-It could be “entitlement” or righteous indignation.
-But it always stems from “wounded self-worth,” which is really pride that slowly kills joy.
+However, for sinners like us, our anger is often because we think ‘were better than others.’
+It could be entitlement or righteous indignation.
+But it always stems from ‘wounded self-worth,’ which is really pride that slowly kills joy.

 – Jesus surrendered His rights –